Key Points:

 1. Dog walker or pet sitter

-Platforms like Pawshake and PetBacker allow people to advertise their services to dog owners who need someone to look after their pooch while they’re away, or want help maintaining their dog’s exercise regime.
-Rates vary depending on your location, the number of dogs and their size.
+Platforms like Pawshake and PetBacker allow people to advertise their services to dog owners, for jobs such as dog walking or sitting.
+Rates vary depending on location, the number of dogs and their size.
 But any platform fees charged should be factored into your potential income.
 You may also be able to turn it into a regular income stream by charging a weekly rate for multiple walks, or adding pet sitting to your range of services.

 2. House sitter

-Now that people are travelling again, there are more opportunities available for those looking to earn cash by house sitting.
-Some services that a house sitter may offer include watering plants and feeding pets.
-The Housesitting Company and Kiwi House Sitters are among the popular sites where house sitters can set up a profile.
+People can be reticent about leaving their homes unoccupied if they are away for long periods.
+So there are always opportunities available for those looking to house sit and save money by not paying rent.
+Some services that a house sitter can offer include watering plants and feeding pets.
+The Housesitting Company and Kiwi House Sitters are popular sites where house sitters can advertise their services.

 3. Car rental